kaleeswariP/javascript-programming-language/README.md

 Currying is a fundamental concept in JavaScript that involves transforming a function with multiple arguments into a series of functions, each taking a single argument.
 This makes the code more flexible and reusable.
 ### Syntax:
-* It is creating a chain of functions,each taking a single argument and returning a new function that waits for the next argument
+* It creates a chain of functions, each taking a single argument and returning a new function that waits for the next argument
 * This chaining continues until all the arguments are provided, and the final function produces the desired result.
 ### Challenge 1: Currency converter
 ```javascript